 Agency/Jurisdiction:

 Type Agency/Jurisdic ction:

 Contact Person: Title:

 First Name: Last Name:

 Agency Address: Street: City: State: Zip:

 Contact Phone E-mail FAX

+1

 Population Served Square Miles Se erved

-Does your organization have a general plan?
+Does your organizati Does your organization have a general plan?
 Does your organization have a safety component to the general plan?

+What year was your What year was your plan last updated?

+Ooes your organization have a disaster/emergency operations plan?
 What year was your plan last updated?

-Does your organization have a disaster/emergency operations plan?
-What year was your plan last updated?
-Do you have a recovery annex or section in your plan?
-Do you have a terrorism/WMD annex or section in your plan?
+Oo you have a recovery annex or section in your plan?

+Do you nave a recov Do you have a terror • , , olan?